Chapter 1: Prologue

 He’s hidden in a foxhole beside Morita and Happy.
 The grenade that was aimed a little too far behind had sent shatters, lodging sharp jagged particles towards them.

 The helmet on his head was then shot off.
-He hides a little deeper into he only to subconsciously curse at the fact that the bullet had missed him.
+He hides a little deeper into the hole, only to subconsciously curse at the fact that the bullet had missed him.
 It was usually at times like this that he prayed that he was dead, that he didn’t have to go through all of the pain anymore.

 His arms mechanically adjust and aim the rifle, like it was part of himself.
 All he knew was that he had to shoot, or he’ll be shot.
 Survival of the fittest he reminds himself.